-We provide Market Making services across major commodities markets for metals, agricultural products and energy and in securities markets, trading a total of 47 asset classes as of December 31, 2023.
-As of December 31, 2023, we had 99 front-office FTEs in our Market Making business.
+We provide Market Making services across major commodities markets for metals and agricultural products and energy.
+We also act in a market making capacity in respect of financial securities and certain product lines within our Capital Markets division, including in equities, corporate bonds and interest rate swaps products and through our Frontier FX desk.
+As of December 31, 2024, we traded a total of 57 asset classes and had 134 front-office FTEs in our Market Making business.
 Our significant scale and broad market connectivity enable us to provide competitive prices on a principal basis in a wide variety of energy and commodity markets, which differentiates our business from many of our peers.
 We believe that our Market Making activities are principally concentrated on three key global exchanges: the LME, the CME and ICE.